pgonzaleze/Working-with-a-geopackage-.gpkg-in-QGIS/Edit & customize.md

 ![alt text](https://github.com/pgonzaleze/Working-with-a-geopackage-.gpkg-in-QGIS/blob/main/GPKG/figure_6.jpg)
 <br>

 3)	A “temporary” layer (“Refactored” as default) is created (see the “Layers” panel on left), open the attribute table to confirm the name(s) changed.
-Then remove the original layer (right click on the original layer &rarr; “Remove layer”).
-Keep only the temporary layer.
+Then remove the original layer (right click on the original layer &rarr; “Remove layer”) and keep only the temporary layer.

 ![alt text](https://github.com/pgonzaleze/Working-with-a-geopackage-.gpkg-in-QGIS/blob/main/GPKG/figure_7.jpg)
 <br>